Our privacy notice

 To learn more about how and when our staff access your information, you can read this article.

-If your injury is particularly sensitive, we call your claim a ‘sensitive claim’ and use additional protections to make sure your information is kept confidential.
+If your injury is particularly sensitive, we call your claim a ‘sensitive claim’ and use additional protections to protect your privacy.

 We recognise that ACC supports many people across New Zealand, and some people we support may know members of our staff.
 To ensure we are fair and accountable, our Code of Conduct has rules to manage conflicts of interest like this when they arise.

-Like other government agencies, we often store our data using cloud services.
-This is consistent with the New Zealand government’s Cloud First policy.
+Like other public sector agencies, we often store our data using cloud services.
+This is consistent with the New Zealand Government’s Cloud First policy.

-This policy acknowledges that cloud storage can improve efficiency and security, while offering increased resilience in case of natural disasters.
-For most of our information held by cloud services, we use datacentres in Australia owned by Microsoft and Amazon.
+The Cloud First policy acknowledges that cloud storage can improve efficiency and security, while offering increased resilience in case of natural disasters.
+Most of our information held by cloud services, uses data centres in Australia owned by Microsoft and Amazon.
 We use contractual arrangements to protect your information while it is stored, ensuring that it remains under our control.

-We keep your information as long as is required under our governing legislation, such as the Public Records Act 2005.
+We keep your personal information as long as is required under relevant legislation, such as the Public Records Act 2005, and section 66 of the Accident Compensation Act 2001.
 We keep different types of information for different lengths of time.
-For example, we are required to keep your health information for 75 years from the date it was last used.
-This helps us consider your past claims when assessing your current injury.
-It also means we can be accountable for the decisions we make.
+This helps us consider your past claims when assessing your current injury and ensures accountability and transparency by ensuring our decisions can be reviewed, explained, and, where necessary, reassessed.

 When your information is no longer required, we dispose of it securely.